umbauschool/umbauschool.github.io/index.md

 <div class="studio" data-studio="krakow" markdown="1">

+## Studio Kraków
-## Krakow, Poland
+_Kraków, Poland

-Studio Krakow is currently in its fourth year of continuous operation.
-The two-week residential workshop focuses on making.
-Themes include propaganda, Lech Wałęsa, lightness, subversion, improvisation, show, and space.
+Studio Kraków is a screen-printing workshop and poster exhibition.
+During this time, designers, architects, rappers, educators and artists regain creative confidence and recognize how Krakow, Poland has a rich history of utilizing posters as a vehicle for public conversation around the genuine needs and aspirations of society.

 _2019 summer session full_
 **2020 summer session open**

-<a class="btn" href="#">Request info</a>
+<a class="btn" href="mailto:info@umbauschool.org?subject=Studio+Krakow+Inquiry">Request info</a>

 </div>

 <div class="studio" data-studio="staunton" markdown="1">

+## Studio Shenandoah
-## Staunton, Virginia, USA
+Staunton, Virginia, USA

-Our U.S.-based apprenticeship program has expanded into our third studio: Studio Shenandoah.
-Set in the Shenandoah Valley, seasonal workshop series focus on depth.
-Themes include capital, aikido, permaculture, equity, and material.
+Studio Shenandoah is a permanent studio and open design education program that will take place in fall and spring and will include a series of public workshops, lectures and discussions and a long-term studio design project, “Staunton Werkbund.”

 _2019 fall session full_
 **2020 winter session open**

-<a class="btn" href="#">Request info</a>
+<a class="btn" href="mailto:info@umbauschool.org?subject=Studio+Shenandoah+Inquiry">Request info</a>

 </div>
 </div>